polyquantique/NeedALight/README.md

  * Example included in notebook.

 ### Magnus module
 Generates first and third order Magnus terms as given in [Phys.
-Rev. A 90, 063840 (2014)](https://doi.org/10.1103/PhysRevA.90.063840).
+Rev. A 90, 063840 (2014)](https://doi.org/10.1103/PhysRevA.90.063840) for pulsed and continuous wave pumps.

-* Works for Gaussian pump and either Sinc or Gaussian phase matching fucntion.
+* Pulsed code works for Gaussian pump and either Sinc or Gaussian phase-matching function.
 * Relies on [Cubature](https://github.com/saullocastro/cubature) package, other functions may not converge.
+* CW works for both experimental data or fit parameters.
+Assumes Sinc phase-matching function.
 * Example included in notebook.